sambanova/generative_data_prep/README.md

 ## Understanding Command Outputs

 ### Terminal Output
-The metrics associated with this dataset will be printed in the terminal.
+The metrics associated with this dataset will be printed in the terminal as well as being logged at `<OUTPUT DIR PATH>/logs.log`.
 These metrics give some insight into how the data was packed into sequences, and information about the training dataset.
 | Metric Name      | Definition | How to Interpret? |
 | --------- | --------- | --------- |
 | Articles | The number of lines in the input dataset. | How many text documents in the input dataset. |